 Don't Be Shy About Cabinets and Drawers

-Foyers may seem like the one part of your home where things should be sleek, simple, and bare, but using typical storage units like cabinets and hutches are a major plus.
+Foyers may seem like the one part of your home where things should be sleek, simple, and bare, but using typical storage units like cabinets and hutches is a major plus.

-Not only does it look more cozy, but you won't have to spend time stashing your items elsewhere when your entryway actually has space for it.
+Not only does it look cozier, but you won't have to spend time stashing your items elsewhere when your entryway actually has space for it.

 Make it a Mudroom

 Whether it's your front door entryway or a traditional mudroom, adding the extra components to make this area feel more prepped for whatever the day throws at it is never a bad idea.
 Focusing on making your entryway a major storage hub means you can breathe a sigh of relief knowing there will be a space for everything.